 Collateral is not held against any of the outstanding balances; however the Company has the right to cancel the policy for non-payment.
 Based on the Company's current aging analysis, all premiums receivable over 30 days are considered to be past due but not impaired.
-Customer accounts that become past due over 60 days are placed on-hold and those that are over 90 days past due are considered for impairment by management.
-Cancellation or extension of the terms of the credit is considered on a case by case basis.
+Customer accounts that become past due over 90 days are considered for impairment by management.
+Cancellation or extension of the terms of the credit is considered on a case by case basis